suse-edge/edge-image-builder/docs/installing-packages.md

 ## Specify packages for installation
 You can configure packages for installation in the following ways:
-1. provide a `packageList` configuration under `operatingSystem.packages` in the EIB image configuration file
+1. Providing a `packageList` configuration under `operatingSystem.packages` in the EIB image configuration file
-1. create a `rpms` directory under EIB's configuration directory and provide local RPM files that you want to be installed on the image
+1. Creating a `rpms` directory under EIB's configuration directory and provide local RPM files that you want to be installed on the image

 ### Install packages through 'packageList'
 To install a package using the `packageList` configuration, at a minimum you must configure the following under `operatingSystem.packages`:
-1. valid package names under `packageList`
+1. Valid package names under `packageList`
-1. `additionalRepos` or `sccRegistrationCode`
+1. Valid RPM repositories under `additionalRepos` or an SCC registration code under `sccRegistrationCode`

 #### Install a package from a third-party repo
 ```yaml